galleonpt/galleonpt/README.md

 If you are interested in contacting me, please do not hesitate.
 You have my linkedin and email down below.

 ## Studies
 Currently I'm studying more about frontend development with ReactJS.
-Also, I like mobile development with React Native.
+Also I have a special taste for backend with NodeJS and mobile with React Native.

 ## 📱 Contacts